Order for Protection

 Victims of domestic violence may seek an Order for Protection (OFP) from Family Court.
 It is not necessary for a victim to report the violence to the police in order to request an OFP, but the Wright County Sheriff's Office strongly recommends they do.
 This allows the criminal justice system to intervene in the situation.

 Pursuant to Minnesota Statue 518B.01 Subd.
 2(b), domestic abuse occurs to a family or household member if committed by a family or household member.
 Family or household member is defined as:

-Persons who are currently residing together or who have resided together in
+- Persons who are currently residing together or who have resided together in the past

 An adult may file a Petition for an Order for Protection on behalf of any victim who is a minor, is considered vulnerable because of mental deficiency, or is of an advanced age.